Twinkle, twinkle: Astronomers discover farthest star yet

 While Hubble has spied galaxies as far away as 300 million to 400 million years of the universe-forming Big Bang, their individual stars are impossible to pick out.

-“For those, we’re seeing the light from millions of stars all blended together,” Welch said.
-“In this one, it’s magnified so that we can see just this one star.”
+“Usually they’re all smooshed together … But here, nature has given us this one star — highly, highly magnified, magnified by factors of thousands — so that we can study it,” said NASA astrophysicist Jane Rigby, who took part in the study.
+“It’s such a gift really from the universe.”

-Vinicius Placco of the National Space Foundation’s NOIRlab in Tucson, Arizona, described the findings as “amazing work.”
+Vinicius Placco of the National Science Foundation’s NOIRlab in Tucson, Arizona, described the findings as “amazing work.”
 He was not involved in the study.

 Placco said based on the Hubble data, Earendel may well have been among the first generation of stars born after the Big Bang.
 Future observations by the newly launched James Webb Space Telescope should provide more details, he said, and “provide us with another piece of this cosmic puzzle that is the evolution of our universe.”